Genio 510 EVK Demo Requirements

 and confirm that you can see a rotating cube as shown in below figure.kmscube

-Type CTRL+C to stop displaying the rotating cube.
+to stop displaying the rotating cube.

-Display a rotating triangle
+Display a Rotating Triangle

 This is a simple demonstration GLES program that draws a rotating colorized triangle on a transparent Wayland window.
 This program is not responsible for creating the window, and instead merely renders its content on an existing window which Weston creates.
 So, before launching it, we must start Weston.